Kentucky High School Basketball Hall of Fame

 (Bryan Station High School, Lexington, KY)

 Jack was named to the All-State Team 1972, 1973, and 1974.
+All-State Tournament Team in 1972 and 1974.
 He was a recognized high school All-American player.
 He was part of the Bryan Station team that made two trips to the state tournament and was named Kentucky’s Mr. Basketball in 1974.
 Jack became a Lexington legend and led him on to a very successful career at the University of Kentucky.

 (Owensboro High School, Owensboro, KY)

-Kenny was a recognized high school All-American and received All-State recognition the ’72, ’73, and ’74 seasons.
-He made the All-State Tournament Team in 1972 as he helped lead his Owensboro team to the KHSAA State Championship, scoring 28 points in the championship game.
+Kenny was a recognized high school All-American and received All-State Tournament Team recognition the ’72, ’73, and ’74 seasons.
+In 1972, he helped lead his Owensboro team to the KHSAA State Championship, scoring 28 points in the championship game.
+He went on to have an outstanding career at LSU.

 (Virgie High School, Virgie, KY)